 The development is housing led, providing a full mix of house types and sizes, including affordable options for sale and rent.
 Opportunities will also be provided for commercial, business, leisure, community and recreation uses, enabling the town to accommodate new services and facilities locally.

 A first phase of 12 affordable homes was completed in 2016 and is now fully occupied.
-A second phase of affordable housing is planned, providing ten homes.
-A Co-op store has also been constructed adjacent to the Avenue car park and is proving popular with local people and visitors..
+A second phase of 10 affordable housing will be constructed in 2020.
+A Co-op store has also been constructed adjacent to the Avenue car park and is proving popular with local people and visitors.